autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 ###  finalize

-The block finalization function, invoked each block after processing every transaction within it.
+The block finalisation function, invoked each block after processing every transaction within it.
 The function:

 - tests if the `bytecode` protocol parameter is `0` length to determine if an Autonity Protocol Contract upgrade is available.
 If the `bytecode` length is `>0`, the `contractUpgradeReady` protocol parameter is set to `true`
 - adds the `amount` parameter value to the `epochReward` protocol parameter